Obligated preventive SELF QUARANTINE

 - When making an appointment you will be asked for your BSN-number.
 If you do not have such a number (yet), you can also make an appointment.
 Please make sure you have your address at hand.

-- The test location in Enschede is about 10 km from the UT-campus (see https://www.ggdtwente.nl/corona/corona-testen/waar-kun-je-je-laten-testen [Dutch only]).
+- The test location in Enschede is on the UT-campus (De Achterhorst 1, 7522 EA Enschede).
+There are also other test locations nearby (see https://www.ggdtwente.nl/corona/corona-testen/waar-kun-je-je-laten-testen [Dutch only]).
 You cannot go by public transport, so most people who don’t have a car go by bike or arrange for a ride/taxi.
-If you need assistance to get to the test location because you don’t have bike yet, please contact Student Services.
+If you need assistance to get to the test location because you don’t have a bike yet, please contact Student Services.

 - Because of privacy regulations, the UT will not be informed about the fact that you have a test and/or the result of the test.
 Therefore, UT-staff can only assist you in the test process if you explicitly inform them and give permission to do so.